NEU-DS-4200-F20-Staff/Assignment--D3_Basic_Charts/README.md

 **Under no circumstances should you be editing files via the GitHub user interface.** Do all your edits locally after cloning the repository.
 Commit major versions to your git repository.

 1. In `README.md` (this file), modify the  `[insert your hyperlink here]` code to point to your GitHub pages URL.
 Ensure it is a clickable hyperlink.
 (Detailed instructions for GitHub pages [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Using_Github_pages).)
-Commit your changes to your local repo and push to the remote GitHub repo.

 2. In `index.html` update the GitHub repo URL with the URL of your repository.
 It is in the span with `id='forkongithub'`.